Senegal's house-bound school children take classes from TV

 “It’s a good initiative,” said Cheikhe Diongue.
 “It should be done beyond the pandemic period.”

-Reporting by Estelle Estelle Ndjandj and Christopher Van der Perre; Writing by Alessandra Prentice; Editing by Nick Macfie
+Reporting by Estelle Ndjandjo and Christopher Van der Perre; Writing by Alessandra Prentice; Editing by Nick Macfie